-This is my personal blog about the “New Iraqi Dinar”.
+This is my personal blog about the “New Iraqi Dinar” and other exotic and major foreign currencies.
 It is quite different from most other IQD forums.
 Friends of mine like to refer to it as, “a one-stop-shop for “New Iraqi Dinar” investment resource links, sites, information, theories, chats, posts and rumors”.
 Searches are made easy, as links are readily visible on the “Resources” page to ALL the major known Iraqi Dinar Forums, World & Currency News Sources, Iraq News Sites, Exchange Rate & Forex Source Links, Dinar Dealer Sites, and direct connections to the CBI, TBI, and Iraq Gazette.

 I like to call it the HUB of online dinar information.
 The latest information from all over the various online dinar forums and sites are featured, in a timely manner, right here on this singular site.
 These, along with my “tidbit” section which is contributed to exclusively by me, make my blog a great daily stop-off on your way to following the Iraqi Dinar and other emerging market world currencies.